 The Tax Cuts and Jobs Act of 2017 imposed a mandatory, one-time transition tax on accumulated foreign earnings and profits that had not previously been subject to U.S. income tax.
-As of July 26, 2024, outstanding payments related to the transition tax are estimated to be approximately \$215 million of which \$115 million and \$100 million are expected to be paid during fiscal 2025 and fiscal 2026, respectively.
+As of October 25, 2024, the outstanding payment related to the transition tax is estimated to be approximately \$100 million which is expected to be paid during fiscal 2026.
 Our estimates for future transition tax payments, however, could change with further guidance or review from U.S. federal and state tax authorities or other regulatory bodies.